controlm/ctm-python-client/README.md

 session = Session(endpoint=ctm_uri, username="myuser", password="my password")
 ```

-Note: This is the only place you will need to distinguish between Helix Control-M and the traditional Control-M.

 **IMPORTANT: Passwords and API Keys are sensitive information!
 Please handle as such.
 Never commit code with these!**